jecicorp/stats-alfresco-on-database/readme.md

 These features are described below

 * Alfresco Disk Usage
 * Stores
 * Export

 ### Limitations

 Tried with :

-*   Alfresco Enterprise 4.1 - MySQL & Oracle
+*   Alfresco Enterprise and Community 4.x - MySQL / Oracle (only enterprise)
-*   Alfresco Community 5.0 - MariaDB/PostgreSQL
+*   Alfresco Enterprise and Community 5.x - MariaDB / PostgreSQL

 ### Dependencies